Build

 1. Confirm the auth model you want

-• Always send a meaningful X-Origin-App value so Lev can identify the calling surface.
+3. Plan your X-Origin-App value.
+Always send a meaningful X-Origin-App header so Lev can identify the calling surface in logs and rate limits.

 2. Add Lev to your MCP client